JDBC API in Java allows program to batch insert and update data into database, which

 SQL injection as suggested on Why

-.
+you should use PreparedStatement in Java.
 In next section, we will compare

 performance of same INSERT SQL query when running as without batch and running